Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ![](media/architecture.png)
 Figure 1: Architecture

 The above figure is the implemented architecture.
-The historical data as text format will be loaded from Azure Blob Storage into Azure SQL Data Warehouse (DW) though Polybase.
+The historical data as text format will be loaded from Azure Blob Storage into Azure SQL DW though PolyBase.
 The real-time event data will be ingested through Event Hub into Azure.
 Azure Stream Analytics will store the data in Azure SQL DW.
-The prediction through Azure Machine Learning (AML) runs in batch mode and is invoked by Azure Data Factory.
+The prediction through AML runs in batch mode and is invoked by Azure Data Factory.
 AML will import data from Azure SQL DW and output the prediction to Azure Blob Storage.
 Through PolyBase, the prediction result can be loaded into Azure SQL DW efficiently and fast.
 Azure SQL DW serves the queries to populate the PowerBI dashboard.
 We use Azure Data Factory to orchestrate
-1. AML prediction
+1) AML prediction
-2. Copy the prediction from Azure Blob Storage to  Azure SQL Data Warehouse.
+2) Copy the prediction from Azure Blob Storage to  Azure SQL DW.

 The machine learning model here is used as an example experiment and it shows the general techniques of data science that can be used in customer churn prediction.
 You can use domain knowledge and combine the available datasets to build more advanced model to meet your business requirements.

  For the nature of the problem, customer behavior changes slowly and doesn’t require real-time or near real-time prediction in minute scale.
-Therefore, we use Azure Machine Learning in batch mode.
+Therefore, we use AML in batch mode.
 We use Azure SQL DW for its scalability to query large amount of data, and its elasticity of starting small and scaling up as needed easily.
 We chose to use PolyBase to load data into Azure SQL DW because of its high efficiency.

 ##Setup Steps

-The following are the steps to deploy the end-to-end solution for the predictive pieples.
+The following are the steps to deploy the end-to-end solution for the predictive pipelines.

 ### Instruction for Finding Resource Groups